 Joseph Lee, Manager of US Gulf states, Tremco

 "One of the biggest things I learned when we instituted this program was how aware our guys were, but how afraid they were to say anything"

 Encouraging all workers to take ownership on-the-job was one piece of the puzzle, but harnessing the observations and intelligence of all their field workers was another.

 “One of the biggest things I learned when we instituted this program was how aware our guys were, but how afraid they were to say anything,” said Joseph Lee.

-For someone like Mardee as Vice President, that awareness is crucial in helping her make decisions, “Our new method… through iAuditor has been able to provide extreme visibility. iAuditor helps us confine the data so we can identify the best approaches.
+For someone like Mardee as Vice President, that awareness is crucial in helping her make decisions, “Our new method… through SafetyCulture has been able to provide extreme visibility.
+SafetyCulture platform helps us confine the data so we can identify the best approaches.
 You can pull that data and say ‘Ok, we have an issue we’ve identified.
 How do we help them?’ ”

-“We are now able to attribute volume of quality inspections with a decrease in incidents and injuries… and we all win,” says Ro of the insights he and his team pull from data collected in iAuditor.
+“We are now able to attribute volume of quality inspections with a decrease in incidents and injuries… and we all win,” says Ro of the insights he and his team pull from data collected in SafetyCulture platform.

-Tremco uses iAuditor for many inspections, but it’s the D.T.A., that stands out as the real cultural change agent.
+Tremco uses SafetyCulture platform for many inspections, but it’s the D.T.A., that stands out as the real cultural change agent.
 This straightforward, and very brief inspection prompts everyone to answer the same questions, at the right time.
 The answers to these questions provide real-time visibility across the entire organization.